w3c/wai-tutorials/source/carousels/index.html.erb.md

 ## What are the key points?

 - Users must be able to pause carousel movement because it can be too fast or distracting, making text hard to read.
-- All functionality, including navigating between carousel items, needs to be operable by keyboard.
+- All functionality, including navigating between carousel items, must be operable by keyboard.
 - Carousel item changes must be announced to all users.
 - The keyboard position (“focus”) is managed in a reasonable and comprehensible fashion.